 A panel reviewed the design, and on 20 May 1954, Korolyev was given authorization to build the Soviet Union's first ICBM.
 It would be designated the "R-7", leading to the nickname "Semyorka (Little Seven)".
 The USSR would also pursue long-range cruise missiles, with designs more or less comparable in capability to the American Navaho to be investigated by the Myasishchev and Lavochkin aircraft design bureaus.

 * Launch of the R-7 required a larger range area than available at Kapustin Yar, which was also too close to American listening posts on the Turkish shore of the Black Sea, and a number of new candidate launch sites were evaluated.
 In early 1955, the decision was made to construct the new launch site at Tyuratam in Kazakhstan in central Asia.
 Tyuratam was to the east of the Aral Sea and northwest of Tashkent.
-The area was very isolated and sparsely populated, permitting the reservation of a range area covering almost 105,000 square kilometers (over 40,000 square miles) where spent rocket stages could fall without dropping on a village.
+The area was very isolated and sparsely populated, permitting the reservation of a range area covering almost 105,000 square kilometers (over 40,000 square miles) where spent rocket stages could fall to Earth, without hitting a village.

 The isolation meant a distinct primitiveness even by Soviet standards.
 Somebody later joked that the site was selected on the basis of "maximizing all possible inconveniences".
 It was in the middle of desolation, scrub land unsuitable for pasture much less farming, with little water but plenty of scorpions, snakes, plus ground squirrels infected with cholera and plague.
 It was bone-chillingly cold in the winter and swelteringly hot in the summer, with windstorms blanketing the landscape in choking dry dust and sending tumbleweeds rolling down the streets.
 Many of the workers had come from the nuclear test site near Semiplatinsk, also in Kazakhstan, where conditions had been harsh as well.
 They were glad to leave Semiplatinsk until they arrived at Tyuratam, finding it no improvement, though at least they didn't have to suffer exposure to radiation.